jappeace/jappeaceApplication/content/compiling-haskell-on-windows.md

 OPTIONS: toc:nil
 Tags: programming, windows, mysql, haskell

-This is a small instructional blog post, primarily for my own reference, on how to get MySQL support for programs on Windows.
-These steps are for *native* Windows support.
-There's no WSL involvement.

 Using Haskell on Windows can be very useful in a [WAMP](https://www.wampserver.com/en/) like situation, where the main legacy codebase is stuck at PHP 5.6 (forever, because upgrading is too painful).
 However, any new pages can be written with Haskell,